Future Drought Fund Investment Strategy

-On 9 February 2024, the new Drought Resilience Funding Plan 2024 – 2028 (Funding Plan) came into effect.
-The Funding Plan provides a high-level principles-based framework to guide all FDF spending.
-The Funding Plan was informed by stakeholder feedback, the independent FDF Consultative Committee, and recent Productivity Commission Inquiry Report.
+The Funding Plan and Investment Strategy were informed by stakeholder feedback, the independent FDF Consultative Committee, and recent Productivity Commission Inquiry Report.

 The Australian Government is committing $519.1 million from the FDF over the next 8 years:

 - $28 million over 2 years from 2024-25 to continue on ground activity through the current Drought Resilience Adoption and Innovation Hubs, while a review is undertaken.
-Hubs currently deliver activities designed with regional stakeholders to address the challenges of drought and climate variability in their local area.
-A review will inform any longer-term opportunity for funding, with $104 million over years 6 from 2026-27 available
+Hubs currently deliver activities designed with regional stakeholders to address the challenges of drought and climate variability in their local area. $104 million over 6 years will be available from 2026-27, contingent on the outcomes of the review

 - $83.2 million over 5 years from 2024-25 to deliver the next phase of the Farm Business Resilience program, in partnership with states and territories, to build the skills and capabilities of farmers to manage all kinds of risks, including drought and other climate risks.
 The program will include and integrate the $3.2 million Drought Resilience Scholarships.